myreadings1/ECE307_DigSysDesignLab25_26/README.md

 - Lecture5: (Date: Mar 1st, 2026)
   - National Holiday
 - Lab5 (Date Mar 5th, 2026)
-   - Students did attend this Lab session.
+   - Students didn't attend this Lab session.
-   - Dear Students, For the next lab session, we will cover Exercise 1 (Parts 4 and 5).
-Please solve both parts in advance and bring your code to the lab so you run the code directly on the board.
-The lab time will be used for implementation only. 🚫Note: Conditional statements are not permitted in this tutorial.
-You must not use when/else, with/select/when, or case/when in your code.

 - Lecture6: (Date: Mar 8th, 2026)
   - Reading: Chapter4 from Reference6 above..
   - VHDL-Architecture Design Style [PDF Slides](https://drive.google.com/file/d/1Zo935OCRn-d7LX8nKgJtu0DEZNlZve2n/view?usp=drive_link)
 - Lab6 (Date Mar 12th, 2026)
+    - Dear Students, In this lab session, we will cover Exercise 1 (Parts 4 and 5).
+Please solve both parts in advance and bring your code to the lab so you run the code directly on the board.
+The lab time will be used for implementation only. 🚫Note: Conditional statements are not permitted in this tutorial.
+You must not use when/else, with/select/when, or case/when in your code.
 - Lecture7: (Date: Mar 15th, 2026)
   - [PDF Slides]==> Comming soon
 - Lab7 (Date: Mar 19th, 2026)